roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 Sometimes the models want to communicate to observers that *events* occurred.
 For this ``Signal`` can be used as property value::

- from gtkmvc import Model, Signal class MyModel (Model):
+ from gtkmvc3 import Model, Signal class MyModel (Model):
     sgn = Signal()
     __observables__ = ("sgn",)